konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

        "transitionId":0,"checkEnabled":true},"id":2}'
 ```

-Assuming that the previous called returned `ENABLED`, we switch to the next
+Assuming that the previous call returned `ENABLED`, we switch to the next
 step, which applies the effect of `Init` to the current symbolic state:

 ```shell